Eudorajab1/websson-userguide/docs/source/subscriptions.rst

 Subscriptions
 =============

-Websson offers a range of subscription options which have been designed to cater for different levels of functional requirements based on real use cases and the most common environment configurations.
+Websson currently offers three standard levels of subscription to cater for different levels of functional requirements as follows:-

+        #.  **HACKER**       - Suitable for entry level functionality and smaller production applications.
+        #.  **PREMIUM**      - Suitable for multi-environment functionality and production ready applications.
+        #.  **ENTERPRISE**   - Suitable for larger complex application development and produciton hosting.

 Your choice of subscription will depend entirely on your existing requirements and in the unlikely event that there is not a subscription available that meets your requirtement we can tailor a brespoke subscription specifically